15 Best Feminist Movies on Netflix (November 2024)

 8. Tallulah (2018)

 In this 2018 Sian Heder film, Elliot Page plays the eponymous character, who, upon finding a baby neglected by her mother, takes her away for a better life.
 The two of them land up at the house of Carolyn, Tallulah’s former boyfriend’s mother.
 Tallulah tells her that the child belongs to her son.
-The three of them take on a wonderful journey together, and their lives turn out to be happier than before.
+The three of them take on an incredible journey together, and their lives turn out to be happier than before.
 The film explores the various facets of these two female characters beautifully.
 They are eager to claim their place in the world and to live by their own rules.
 You can watch the film here.

 7. Enola Holmes (2020)